20 of the Most Delicious Vegan Recipes We Know

-Falafel is one of those amazing vegan main dishes that doesn't feel like you're missing out on anything.
-And with the added green peas, this is the perfect version to enjoy all spring.
+Falafel is one of those amazing vegan main dishes that doesn’t feel like you’re missing out on anything.

 If you’re going to go vegan, it’s important to master the art of the stir-fry.
 This version makes great use of Asian eggplant.
 Just be sure you’re using vegan oyster sauce in the recipe.